KrisAff84/KrisAff84/README.md

 ### Hi there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 My name is Kris Afflerbaugh.
 I'm currently transitioning to DevOps from a lifelong career in music.
-At the moment I'm learning all about AWS and Python.
-Interested in all things DevOps related, cloud engineering, Infrastructure as code, Terraform, etc.
+Interested in all things DevOps related, cloud engineering, Infrastructure as code, Terraform, Python, Docker, etc.

 Find out more about me & feel free to connect with me here: